 Planning a wedding in the US means planning at least three main events:

 In contrast, the UK couples only throw a stag or hen weekend, a celebration comparable to a bachelor and bachelorette party, but supersized.

-Phew, that was exhausting.
 If you are a UK couple, you will only have a hen weekend, a 48-hour party with your closest friends; you will travel to a fun location within Europe or even to popular destinations in the US, such as Las Vegas and New York.
-And then your wedding day, super simple.
+Finally your wedding day, UK tend to be super simple.

 Wedding parties are more likely to be larger in the US, with up to ten bridesmaids and groomsmen by your side on the big day.
-For UK couples, numbers scale down.
+It can be hard just to choose your bridal party.
+For UK couples, those numbers scale down.
 A bride will choose a chief bridesmaid (equivalent to a maid of honor in the US) and perhaps one bridesmaid.

 Traditionally in the US, the bridal party precedes the bride when entering the ceremony venue.
 During this bridesmaids and groomsmen will enter in couples.
 UK traditions are a bit different.
 The bridesmaids follow the bride and the groomsmen are by the groom waiting for the bride.

 US Weddings tend to go above and beyond with personalized details.
-This can include monogram lighting, a couple portrait near the entrance, signature drinks, a welcome sign, etc. The goal is to wow guests as they come into the venue.
+This can include monogram lighting, a couple portrait near the entrance, signature drinks, a welcome sign, etc. The goal in the US is to wow guests as they enter the venue.
 A major difference is that all those details are less common among UK couples.